Nairn Golf Club Championship Course Review, Tee Times and Key Info

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-Mackenzie’s changes have been a great success.
+Mackenzie’s changes have been a great success and Nairn remains one of Scotland's pedigree links courses.

 The 6th